ElazarK/content-docs/scripts/ADGetUsersByEmail.md

 `Deprecated`

-Use Active Directory to retrieve the user associated with the specified email address.
+Retrieves the user associated with the specified email address.

 ## Script Data
 ---